pavitranew/session-3/readme.md

 });
 ```

-We’re done setting up MongoDB.
-Start the server using `nodemon app.js` and make sure you don't get any errors.
+Start the server using `nodemon app.js` and check for any errors.

 Now, let’s create a collection - a named location to store data - to store content for our application.

 We can create the collection by using the string `entries` while calling MongoDB’s db.collection() method.
 Since a collection is created if it doesn't already exist we can save our first entry into the database while using the `save` method.

 Also, once we’re done saving, we have to redirect the user somewhere (or they’ll be stuck waiting for our server to go the `/entries` which doesn't exist except as a post route).

-In this case, we’re going to redirect them back to `/`.
+In this case, we’re going to redirect them back to `/`:

 ```js
 app.post('/entries', (req, res) => {